-If you have read this blog before, you know that the focus of my photography is people, as opposed to wildlife or landscapes.
-Don’t get me wrong, I love animals and fully enjoy nature’s beauty but I typically do not feel compelled to photograph it (probably because I don’t really know how and I am not patient enough).
+If you have read this blog before, you know that my photography focuses on people, as opposed to wildlife or landscapes.
+Don’t get me wrong, I love animals and enjoy nature’s beauty, but I typically do not feel compelled to photograph it (probably because I don’t know how and I am not patient enough).

-Anyhow, I am just back from a trip to South Georgia and Antarctica where there are basically NO people (apologies to the 16 people who live in South Georgia and to the scientists in Antarctica but you just don’t count), just wildlife and landscape.
-So, for the holiday seasons, I will share a few of the amazing wintry scenes I experienced on the frozen continent.
+Anyhow, I am just back from a trip to South Georgia and Antarctica, where there are basically NO people (apologies to the 16 people who live in South Georgia and to the scientists in Antarctica, but you just don’t count), just wildlife and landscape.
+So, for the holiday season, I will share some amazing wintry scenes I experienced on the frozen continent.

-Everything else in South Georgia seems to belong to the seals and the penguins (and more seabirds species than I can possibly keep track of).
+Everything else in South Georgia seems to belong to the seals and the penguins (and more seabird species than I can keep track of).
 The primary species of penguins on the island are the king penguins, a large species about 3 feet tall, second only to the emperor penguins in size.
-As South Georgia is home to some of the largest colonies of king penguins, it seems reasonable to think of them as British penguins (and shouldn’t the females be called queen penguins?)
-There is actually something British about the king penguins: they are upright and dignified like a court butler, and to me, they look quite a bit more formal than other species like the always smiling chinstrap penguins found in Antarctica.
+As South Georgia is home to some of the largest colonies of king penguins, it seems reasonable to consider them British penguins (and shouldn’t the females be called queen penguins?)
+There is something British about the king penguins: they are upright and dignified like a court butler, and to me, they look quite a bit more formal than other species like the always smiling chinstrap penguins found in Antarctica.
 I wonder how they voted on Brexit.

 But, before we explore the penguins, there should certainly be a mention of the seals, as South Georgia is a well-known breeding area for the Southern Elephant seals.
-Southern elephant seals are the largest of all seals (and the ugliest but don’t tell them I said so, as they are enormous).
+Southern elephant seals are the largest of all seals (and the ugliest, but don’t tell them I said so, as they are enormous).
 Males can be over 20 feet long and weigh up to 8,800 pounds.
-They actually take their name from their trunk-like snouts, although it just as aptly applies to their size.
-South Georgia is also home to fur seals which are a less daunting size.
-We were told to keep our distance from the seals, as they can be aggressive, particularly during the mating period.
-Quite frankly, they mostly look like huge rocks on the beach and I had to work hard to capture (I mean images of course) a few showing any sign of life such as open eyes, a yawn, or a warning to other seals encroaching their space.
-The only time I saw elephant seals remotely awake was when mating, which is somewhat distressing to watch as the bull (adult male) can be 10 times as large as the female.
+They take their name from their trunk-like snouts, although it just as aptly applies to their size.
+South Georgia is also home to fur seals that are less daunting.
+We were told to keep our distance from the seals, as they can be aggressive, particularly during mating.
+Quite frankly, they mostly look like huge rocks on the beach, and I had to work hard to capture (I mean images, of course) a few showing any sign of life, such as open eyes, a yawn, or a warning to other seals encroaching their space.
+The only time I saw elephant seals remotely awake was when mating, which is somewhat distressing to watch as the bull (adult male) could be 10 times as large as the female.
 I am guessing the males rarely take no for an answer.

 Can’t get enough penguins?
 Be patient.
 The next post will be on Antarctica with plenty more penguins (but not British ones.)